-

 Hawaii’s silent danger: Volcanic smog, otherwise known as ‘vog’

 The recent eruption of Hawaii’s Kilauea has generated apocalyptic scenes of bright red lava exploding hundreds of feet into the sky and burning buildings consumed by the molten rock.
-But there’s another danger, silent and often unseen, that has been with Hawaiian residents … Continue reading
+But there’s another danger, silent and often unseen, that has been … Continue reading